theowenyoung/archive-actionsflow/docs/contributing.md

 # Run example workflows

-build all `examples/actionsflow-workflow-example` workflows:
+Build all `examples/actionsflow-workflow-example` workflows:

-> You should create `.env` file at the example directory with follow content:
+> If you need to build all workflow files, you should create `.env` file at `examples/actionsflow-workflow-example` directory with follow content, some workflow files depend on these secrets:
 > `JSON_SECRETS='{"IFTTT_KEY":"place your ifttt webhook key","TELEGRAM_BOT_TOKEN":"place your telegram bot token"}'`

 ```bash